Implant Dentistry An Overview

 Advances in dental implant technology have made it possible for almost anyone to be a candidate.
 Missing teeth can be very embarrassing and painful to live with, making it difficult to chew and speak properly, and unsightly to smile.
 While the old solutions to missing teeth were dentures, bridges, and crowns, these solutions can be difficult to maintain and provide only a short-term solution.
 Comfortable, natural-looking and perm

 Benefits of Dental Implants

 Dental implants are one of the most important advances in modern dentistry.
 Implant dentistry offers patients who are missing one, several, or all their teeth an excellent alternative to partial or complete dentures.
 Implants remove the fear of denture accidents and make eating, smiling and talking worry-free.
 Ask Dr. Sowell about the advantages of dental implants, which include:

 - Full arch implant options

 Dental Implants Provide Structure & Foundation

 Modern dental implants are precision devices, available in several different designs to address your specific needs.
 The most common type is a titanium screw that is anchored into the jawbone, where it serves as post for a custom-made tooth crown.
 Once the crown is in place, you may not be able to tell it apart from your natural teeth.
-Dental implants are the only proven way to prevent bone loss after the loss of natural teeth.
+They are the only proven way to prevent bone loss after the loss of natural teeth.
 Research shows that implant-supported prostheses increase patient comfort.
-Dental implants are easy to take care of and truly are the best alternative to real teeth!
+Dental implants are easy to take care of, and truly are the best alternative to real teeth!

 Dental Implants vs. Dental Bridge